maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

 <!-- TOC --><a name="some-underlying-concepts"></a>
 ## Some underlying concepts

-Programming languages, in general, use english-like words to describe a number of steps that will be carried out in order to produce a desired result.
+Programming languages, in general, use english-like words to describe a number of instructions that will be carried out in order to produce a desired result.
 This textual description is known as the *source code*.
-The source code has to be converted into an internal format that the computer understands, as opposed to the programmer.
+The instructions have to be converted into an internal format that the computer understands, as opposed to the english-like source code which is understood by the programmer.
 RetroBASIC performs this conversion.
 The result of the conversion is the *machine code* or *p-code* depending on how the system works.
 This internal language can then be *executed*, or in BASIC lingo, *run*.

 Like most computer languages, BASIC has a number of **keywords** that are reserved by the language.
 In BASIC, the list of keywords is normally fixed, meaning that users cannot add new keywords or modify the actions of existing ones.
 This contrasts with programming languages like ALGOL which were based around the idea of creating new keywords in code.
 As new keywords cannot be created in most BASIC dialects, BASIC tends to have many more reserved keywords than other languages in order to ensure the functionality you need is present.

-A program consists of a series of instructions.
-In BASIC, these are known as **statements**.
+In BASIC, the series of instructions that makes up the program are known as **statements**.
 A statement consists of a keyword and then zero or more **expressions**.
 Only certain keywords can appear at the front of a statement, others only as part of an expression.
 To confuse matters, the subset of keywords that can appear at the front are often referred to as "statements" as well, while other dialects refer to these special keywords simply as "keywords".
 To avoid confusion, this manual will use the term **statement keywords** for this subset of reserved words and to clearly separate the concept of a statement from a keyword.

 In most dialects, a subset of the statement keywords can only be used in certain circumstances and are known as **commands**.
 Commands *are* statements, and both commands and statement keywords are used *in* statements.